328 pages | 6 x 9 | 54 illus.

 A volume in the series Penn Studies in Landscape Architecture

 Winner of the 2010 Elizabeth Blair MacDougall Award from the Society of Architectural Historians

 "The book will be of great interest to those in the garden/landscape field and to those concerned with the period and early Renaissance architecture.
 Its publication will put an important tool into the hands of teachers and students of the history of landscape art."—James Ackerman, Harvard UniversityMedici Gardens: From Making to Design challenges the common assumption that such gardens as Trebbio, Cafaggiolo, Careggi, and Fiesole were the products of an established design practice whereby one client commissioned one architect or artist.
 The book reverses the usual belief that a garden is the practical application of theoretical principles extracted from garden treatises, and suggests that, in the case of the gardens in Florence, garden making preceded its theoretical articulation.

 Drawing from Medici tax returns, inventories, and correspondence, Raffaella Fabiani Giannetto examines the transformation of these gardens from functional and pleasurable kitchen gardens to symbols of political power and family prestige.
 The Medici gardens of the fifteenth century were the result both of everyday living and of a poetic activity that was influenced by cultural expectations and societal demands.

 Crossing disciplinary boundaries, the author compares the making of actual gardens to that of the literary pleasances described by Petrarch, Boccaccio, and Ficino.
 Although the fictional gardens appear "designed" in that their place within literary works is carefully thought through, their actual counterparts are the product of a modus operandi, indebted to horticultural knowledge handed down from one generation to another in a slowly evolving tradition.

-Raffaella Fabiani Giannetto teaches landscape architecture at the University of Maryland.
+Raffaella Fabiani Giannetto teaches landscape architecture at the University of Pennsylvania.